sairamkiran9/cat-and-dog-classification/README.md

 You can use [best_model.h5](https://drive.google.com/file/d/1lCThjJ9yz3frgH_fkNykaVfsisRzhg7M/view?usp=sharing) for predicting the class without traning the model.

-The complete report and explanation of this project is given in [About.md](https://github.com/sairamkiran9/cat-and-dog-classification/blob/master/About.md)
+The complete report and explanation of this project is available in [About.md](https://github.com/sairamkiran9/cat-and-dog-classification/blob/master/About.md)